Jeff Hunt: Lansdowne redevelopment plan

 Hunt, along with partners Roger Greenberg, John Ruddy and Bill Shenkman set out in 2006 to bid for the expansion of the CFL franchise as well as the redevelopment of Ottawa's Lansdowne Park.
 The partners banded together to form the Ottawa Sports and Entertainment group.
 Their vision for the new Lansdowne Park includes a reconstructed state of the art football stadium, a soccer field to host their anticipated soccer team as well as a massive shopping center including various restaurants.
 The redevelopment plan also includes housing and condos for people to rent and buy directly on site.
 The Ottawa Sports and Entertainment Group met with various obstacles, namely the group under the name Friends of Lansdowne who tried numerous times to appeal to the court to have these plans halted.
 Despite various attempts from Friends of Lansdowne, the Ontario Court of Appeal dismissed their allegations of procurement violations and granted the partners permission for the $300 million contract to rebuild the stadium.
 Construction on this project was completed in early 2014.

-Ottawa Valley Meats

-After Hunt met Ottawa Valley Meats CEO, Darius Campeau, at a Redblacks game, he became very intrigued in their direct to consumer, e-commerce meat delivery business that had demonstrative growth due to the shift in consumer buying habits brought on by the onset of the COVID-19 pandemic.